HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog.md

 Parameter Name | Description | Value Type or Options
 ----- | ----- | -----
 format | Defines the response format type.
-If not specified, json will be used. | json, xml offset | Defines the offset to use when returning the items. | limit | Defines the number of results to include in the response.
-If not specified, 50 will be used. |
+If not specified, json will be used. | json, xml offset | Defines the offset to use when returning the items. | Integer limit | Defines the number of results to include in the response.
+If not specified, 50 will be used. | Integer

 ## Get Catalog Stats
 ### API Endpoint – Get a Private Catalog Statistics